seinecle/blog/_posts/2025-12-23-ai-productivity-race.md

 3. **it is not just a story about coding.
 The same is happening in visual creation, for example.
 Look at this list of [100+ tools for AI assisted visual creation](https://nocodefunctions.com/blog/list-of-ai-apps-for-visual-creation/) I maintain: it would be foolish to think that the potential of these tools is simply measurable in terms of "is the result better or worse, is productivity higher or lower?"
 Workflows, aesthetics, domains of expression, cost models, team work, skillsets, pace of production, ... in a word, the entire domain and industry is turned upside down.**

 ## What to make of it?
 This is a pretty long blog post to arrive at this simple conclusion: the endless competition between AI models providers can give the false impression that as professionals, we can rest in our armchairs and just wait and benefit from this continuous stream of improvements.
-Actually, there is a parallel and as strong a movement in the reshaping of the "tooling space" which rocks our fundamental working habits and practices, that we often acquired since the early days of our professional practice - since school.
+We are moving from an era of **tool mastery** (learning one category of desktop app for a decade) to an era of **tool fluidity**.
+The competitive advantage is no longer just knowing how to code, but how quickly one can integrate a new AI-native workflow without breaking momentum.

 From the perspective of a professional in higher education, this means that the often repeated:

 > "we don't train our students for a particular tool, we train them in fundamental skills"

 ... has a renewed sense of relevance and urgency.
 Because in practice, we do tend to rely on the obvious workhorses of the trade.
 Just pick an IDE for coding, learn the Adobe Creative Cloud for visual creation, and choose Blender or Maya for 3D modelling - obviously, right?
 Well, it might be time for a rethink and train students in the art and craft of resetting their fundamental tooling suite on a regular basis.

+If the tools of our trade now have a half-life of months or years rather than decades, 'learning the tool' is no longer a one-time setup cost—it is the work itself.
+For educators and professionals alike, the most vital skill of 2026 isn't mastering a specific suite; it's the meta-skill of rapid re-tooling.

 ---
 # About Me